 Radiologic Sciences Internship

-A Bachelor of Science degree with a major in Radiologic Sciences from North Dakota State University includes two or more years of academic course work and a two-year full-time professional-level internship in an affiliated, JRCERT accredited hospital-based radiography program.
+A Bachelor of Science degree with a major in Radiologic Sciences from North Dakota State University includes two or more years of academic course work and a two-year full-time professional-level internship in an affiliated, JRCERT accredited hospital-based radiologic technology program.
 To assist students to secure an internship, NDSU maintains affiliations with the following programs: